-- One Archie Comics story ended with the revelation that the corsage Archie gave Veronica to wear at the prom was poison ivy.
+- One story ends with the revelation that the corsage Archie gave Veronica to wear at the prom was poison ivy.

 - Oh, it gets worse.
-There was another comic where Archie lost his shorts in a swimming hole, and Jughead made him an impromptu grass skirt out of nearby vines.
-Yep — they turned out to be poison ivy.
+There is another comic where Archie loses his shorts in a swimming hole, and Jughead makes him an impromptu grass skirt out of nearby vines.
+Yep — they turn out to be poison ivy.

-- In an early issue of Archie Comics' Sonic the Hedgehog, Sonic was picking flowers to bring to Sally, only for a random background character to wander by and inform him that he's making his girlfriend a bouquet out of poison sumac.
+- In an early issue of Sonic the Hedgehog (Archie Comics), Sonic was picking flowers to bring to Sally, only for a random background character to wander by and inform him that he's making his girlfriend a bouquet out of poison sumac.
 Then he starts scratching madly, which makes him swell up until he can't move.
 This, unfortunately, coincides with Robotnik making Pseudo Sonic, a robotic duplicate meant to infiltrate Knothole and discredit Sonic.

 - The Legend of Spyro: A New Dawn: After going awhile into the forest temple, Sparx begins getting an unpleasant rash.
 Ember identifies the plants in the bush he passed through as poison ivy, which she knows because her mother taught her about it (not because Dragons get poison ivy, which they don't, but because eating it is really dangerous).

 - The Twilight / Marvel Universe fanfic Wolverine has Bella Logan (AKA "Wolverine") and her grandfather Victor Creed/Sabertooth reminiscing about an incident during their time with Weapon X, when they went camping with the rest of their team and one of them ran afoul of this trope.

 Victor: "Remember when we ran outta toilet paper, and Wade went and used poison ivy to wipe?"Bella: "Oh, god, yes!
 I caught him using one of his swords to scratch." (snickers) "He went a whole day without talking to me.
 It was beautiful."